ankane/ahoy/README.md

 ### 1.4.0

-There’s nothing to do, but it’s worth noting the default store was changed from `ActiveRecordStore` to `ActiveRecordTokenStore` for new installations.
+There’s nothing to do, but it’s worth noting the default store was changed from `ActiveRecordStore` to `ActiveRecordTokenStore` for new installations. `ActiveRecordStore` will continue to be supported.

 ### json -> jsonb